MichaelFahey/derange/README.md

 DeRange V1 makes external calls to FFMPEG to do the actual crunching of the media data.
 It also relies on a handful of common external GNU utilities usually already present on most linux machines.
-DeRange V1 runs only under Linux only because it is based on  Perl TK, and the TK widget set is linux only.
+DeRange V1 runs only under Linux because it is based on  Perl TK, and the TK widget set is linux only.
 A new port is in the pipeline, DeRange V2 is WX Widget-based and will be Windows Compatible using a Citrus Perl executable.

 Although functional, DeRange V1 is not very refined, and contains a minimum of error trapping.